-Pinsky has published two acclaimed works of translation: The Inferno of Dante (1994), which was a Book-of-the-Month-Club Editor's Choice, and received both the Los Angeles Times Book Prize and the Harold Morton Landon Translation Award; and The Separate Notebooks by Czeslaw Milosz (with Renata Gorczynski and Robert Hass).
+Pinsky has published two acclaimed works of translation: The Inferno of Dante (Farrar, Straus & Giroux, 1994), which was a Book-of-the-Month-Club Editor’s Choice, and received both the Los Angeles Times Book Prize and the Harold Morton Landon Translation Award; and The Separate Notebooks (HarperCollins, 1984) by Czeslaw Milosz (with Renata Gorczynski and Robert Hass).

-In 1999, he co-edited Americans' Favorite Poems: The Favorite Poem Project Anthology with Maggie Dietz.
-Other anthologies he has edited include An Invitation to Poetry (W. W. Norton, 2004); Poems to Read (2002); and Handbook of Heartbreak (1998).
+In 1999, he co-edited Americans’ Favorite Poems: The Favorite Poem Project Anthology (W. W Norton, 2000) with Maggie Dietz.
+Other anthologies he has edited include An Invitation to Poetry (W. W. Norton, 2004); Poems to Read: A New Favorite Poem Project Anthology (W. W. Norton, 2002); and Handbook of Heartbreak (HarperCollins, 1998).

-His honors include an American Academy of Arts and Letters award, both the William Carlos Williams Award and the Shelley Memorial prize from the Poetry Society of America, the PEN/Voelcker Award for Poetry, and fellowships from the Guggenheim Foundation and the National Endowment for the Arts.
-He is currently poetry editor of the weekly Internet magazine Slate.
+His honors include an American Academy of Arts and Letters award, both the William Carlos Williams Award and the Shelley Memorial Prize from the Poetry Society of America, the PEN/Voelcker Award for Poetry, and fellowships from the Guggenheim Foundation and the National Endowment for the Arts.